CHIRAGSHASTRY/RAG-ASK/README.md

 Model Switching: Choose between different local LLMs on the fly.

 It may take a while for processing files of a huge size but I have tried my best to improve the latency and response times.

+I HAVE ADDED A FEW PDFS:
+REVIEWS: SAMPLE PDF
+QUESTIONS: RELATED QUESTIONS
+PICTURES: SAMPLE PICTURES OF THE PROJECT